Zeedd-0/project-wsales/v2/README.md

 webpage with some information about prices and comission

 PHASE:
-after Responsive Web Design Certification - freeCodeCamp
+Responsive Web Design Certification - freeCodeCamp

 FEATURES:
-. simple homepage and webpage
+. homepage
-. tables
+. more complex and beatiful looking tables

 LANGUAGE:
 html, css